lukovicaleksa/lukovicaleksa/README.md

 🎓 Master of Science in Computer Science with strong educational background in Artificial Intelligence, Mathematics, Statistics and Software Engineering.

-🚀 Top 3% Freelancers on Upwork, Upwork Certified for Python Engineering, MongoDB User Group Leader
+🚀 MongoDB User Group Leader, Top 3% Freelancers on Upwork, Upwork Certified for Python and Backend Engineering

 🌟 Ambitious, well organized and communicative.